|

 What can be learned about someone through an image of their face?

-knowledge to explore -- through acrylic painting -- an emotional response to a subject most fascinating to her:
+a base art knowledge to explore -- and through acrylic painting -- translates an emotional response to a subject

-the human face.
+most fascinating to her: the human face.

 Bradley was born in Duluth, MN, knowing confidently at age six she was going to be an artist.
 Jean studied under

-her art books to Jean, once realizing Jean had the most potential for success as an artist, more so than anyone
+profession donated all of her art books to Jean, once realizing Jean had the potential for success as an artist,

-else in their particular art association.
+more so than anyone else in their particular art association.

 Bradley was asked to do portraits of four anchors on NBC television's "The Today Show": Katie Couric,